rapidsai/rapids.ai/start.md

 # Step 2: Install Environment
 {: .section-title-full }

 For most installations, you will need a Conda or Docker environments installed for RAPIDS.
 Note, these examples are structured for installing on Ubuntu.
 Please modify appropriately for CentOS / Rocky Linux.
-Windows 11 has a **[separate install guide.](wsl2.html)**
+Windows 11 has a **[separate installation guide](wsl2.html)**.

 {% endcapture %}
 {% include slopecap.html